-South Africa is open to international visitors for all purposes.
-Foreign visitors need to bring a certificate of a negative COVID-19 test taken 72 hours prior to their arrival, otherwise they have to pay to get tested on-site and wait for a negative result.
+South Africa is open to tourists from all countries butforeign visitors need to bring a certificate of a negative COVID-19 test taken 72 hours prior to their arrival, otherwise, they have to pay to get tested on-site and wait for a negative result.

 Travelers found positive after screenings or testing at the airport will need to go into quarantine for 10 days.

 Many countries have suspended travel operations with South Africa and/or travelers who have been to South Africa recently so it can be difficult for foreigners to find a flight back home.
 Within the country restrictions are being lifted following a descent in the number of cases.

 May 30 – South Africans will be welcome back to the Seychelles from June 1

 Most countries worldwide have banned tourists from South Africa due to concerns linked to the so-called South African COVID-19 variant that appears to spread more easily than the others.
 Also, because vaccines might be somewhat less effective against the virus.